se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

     As such, computed properties is more intuitive to use here, where a state is updated automatically with new data.

     Whereas, watched properties are commonly used to perform asynchronous operations (more details in JavaScript Promises) when a particular data has changed.
-    Such situations could happen when a new `item` is added and I want to send an update to my friend to inform that a new `item` is added.
+    Such situations could happen when a new `item` is added and we want to send an update to our friend to inform that a new `item` is added.
     A watched property on `items` can be added so that a network request can be sent whenever `items` has changed.

 <br>